Dog-Friendly Hunter Valley, NSW: Visiting with a Dog

 Hunter Valley Pet-Friendly Cottages

-The cottage at Wirral Grange Vineyard in Lovedale is also three-bedrooms, sleeping up to seven, and comes with breakfast supplies from their own farm.
+One of the best pet-friendly cottages in the Hunter Valley is Wirral Grange.
+This cottage at Wirral Grange Vineyard in Lovedale is three-bedrooms, sleeping up to seven, and comes with breakfast supplies from their own farm.
 Well-behaved, immunised dogs are welcome to join you, with no charge as long as they have their own bedding.

 There’s a fenced backyard where they can be safely left if you head out without them, plus onsite dams where they can enjoy a swim.
 (A shared saltwater swimming pool for humans is available during the summer.)